 - Abundant green space and parks

 - The Rocky Mountains just an hour drive away

-Helcim is proud to call Calgary home, the city has all the resources to become a major technology centre and we know first hand that it’s a great place to grow a business.
-As Calgary continues to diversify and add new businesses and industries to the city we’re excited to see what innovative companies become our neighbours.
+Helcim is proud to call Calgary home, the city has all the resources to become a major technology center and we know first hand that it’s a great place to grow a business.
+As Calgary continues to diversify and add new businesses and industries, like those in the tech sector, we’re excited to see what innovative companies become our neighbors.